invinciblevenom/TS2MP4/README.md

-# TS2MP4_Video_Converter
+# TS2MP4
-TS to MP4 Video Converter
+TS to MP4 Video Converter using FFmpeg

+## An attempt to maintain this awesome project.

 Is a windows GUI tool, developed using C# WPF .net Framework 4.8 and .net Framework 2.0, for converting .ts video file to mp4.
 Built on FFmpeg, with GUI to facilitate the conversion process for all users.
 It uses default arguments for the FFmpeg, and it allows you to set your custom arguments.